Akhiljithk/pdf_page_extractor/README.md

    git clone https://github.com/your-username/repository-name.git

 ### Client Setup
-1. Open a terminal and navigate to the client folder:
+1. Open a terminal in the same folder where files are downloaded and navigate to the client folder using this command:
    ```bash
    $cd client
 2. Install the required packages: